mamabear25/mamabear25/README.md

 - :seedling: Currently expanding my knowledge of backend with AltSchool Africa and also Exploring Technical Content Writing.

-- :zap: In my free time, I solve problems on w3schools and read tech articles.

 - :mailbox: You can contact me by emailing silvernnaokonkwo@gmail.com.

 ---